timof121/roblox-rpi/README.md

 # roblox-rpi
 Trying to get roblox working on the raspberry pi (raspbian os, not android)

+If want to install x86 wine on raspberyr pi, you can use [Pi-Apps](https://github.com/Botspot/pi-apps)

-Currently focusing on studio since i think it will be easier
+Currently focusing on studio.

 # Current progress: 2%
 Roblox runs on raspberry pi using lineage